Zettlr/zettlr-docs/docs/5-minutes.md

 ## 4. What else?

+If you use the thin sidebar mode (the default), you will see either the file list or the directory tree.
 Move the mouse to the top-left corner of the file list and click the arrow to show the directory tree.
-Or select the "extended" side pane mode to have both the file list and the directory tree visible at once.
-You can also use both `Cmd/Ctrl+1` and `Cmd/Ctrl+2`.
+To toggle between file list and directory tree, you can also hit `Cmd/Ctrl+!`.
+Choose the extended sidebar mode in the preferences to have both the file list and the directory tree visible at once.

 ![back.png](img/back.png)